-Where nominated in the Contract, ATLM shall be applied to all lines shown on the design documents and shall only be applied to the painted portion of the marked lines.
-ALTM shall meet the dimensions shown in Figure 7.7.3(a), Figure 7.7.3(b) and Figure 7.7.3(c) and shall conform to the tolerances shown in Table 7.9.2.
+Where nominated in the Contract, ATLM shall be applied as shown on the design documents and shall only be applied on or adjacent to the painted portion of the marked lines as specified.
+Use of ATLM on Wide Centreline treatments are outlined in Clause 7.11 of this Technical Specification.

+ATLM shall meet the dimensions shown in Figure 7.7.3(a), Figure 7.7.3(b) and Figure 7.7.3(c), and shall conform to the tolerances shown in Table 7.9.2.
+The height of the raised ribs is measured from the plane surface formed by the tops of the aggregate.